rozbb/readtomyshoe/README.md

 ### Other necessary setup

 We need a few utilities for building the website.

-Run the following:
+* First, make sure you have rustup installed.
+Follow the directions [here](https://rustup.rs/).
+Make sure to add `$HOME/.cargo/bin` to your `PATH`.

-* `rustup target add wasm32-unknown-unknown`.
+* Run `rustup target add wasm32-unknown-unknown`.
 This installs the WASM target so Rust knows how to output code for the browser.
 * `cargo install --locked trunk`.
 The `trunk` utility packages the frontend assets of the website.
 * If you're on an M1 Mac, run  `cargo install --locked wasm-bindgen-cli`.
 This is because `trunk` doesn't know how to download the bindgen CLI itself ([tracking issue](https://github.com/thedodd/trunk/pull/375)).